Jarmos-san/hugo-blog/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to my blog which is hosted in this [Github repository][Blog Repo].
+The following is a set of guidelines for contributing to my blog which is hosted in this [Github repository][blog repo].
 The following instructions in this document are mostly guidelines, not rules.
 Use your best judgment to contribute your suggestions to the project & feel free to propose changes to this document as well in a pull request.

 - [Contributing to My Blog](#contributing-to-my-blog)
   - [Code of Conduct](#code-of-conduct)